anarkiwi/sid-wizard/README.md

   screen, and playback is synced to MIDI SYNC messages

-- use new menupoint: 'NMI MODE' to toggle feature ON border rasterbar changes to white
+- use new menupoint: 'NMI MODE' to toggle feature ON

+  - VESSEL is configured to trigger NMIs on SYNC (and maybe stop,...)

+  - border rasterbar changes to white
 ```
 ![SID Wizard menu NMI mode on](http://m64.rocks/2.png "SID Wizard menu NMI mode ON")
 ```